Why Decreased Breast Milk Supply Can Happen

 If your baby is displaying one or more of these symptoms, it is not always due to decreased breast milk supply.
 These may also be signs of your baby fighting an illness or cold, or even a temporary nursing strike.
 The only way to know for sure if these are signs of low milk supply or something else is to talk to your doctor and a lactation professional right away.
 If you’re concerned about decreased breast milk supply, you can also use:

-- Additionally, AskTheLC.com is another Medela resource that allows you to consult one-on-one via e-mail with a lactation consultant for professional insight and answers to your breastfeeding questions and concerns.
-This free resource is available on the Medela website for all moms to use whenever needed.
+- AskTheLC.com, another helpful (and free!)
+Medela resource, to consult one-on-one via e-mail with a lactation consultant for professional insight and answers to your breastfeeding questions and concerns.
+It's available on the Medela website for all parents to use whenever needed.

 Remember, Medela is here to support you through your breast milk feeding journey and all its challenges and triumphs, no matter how short or long your journey.